joshgerdes/jekyll-uno/_posts/2021-04-09-azure-resource-graph-explorer-and-the-powershell-azure-resource-graph.md

 ![](/uploads/azureresourcegraphsearch.png)

 The Azure Resource Graph Explorer, allows you to explore the Microsoft Azure Resource Graph, using inbuilt Sample Queries and the Kusto Query language.
-The Powershell queries mentioned in the section below, started by implying click on the 'microsoft.advisor/recommendations' field and selecting Run Query.
+The Powershell queries mentioned in the section below, started by clicking on the 'microsoft.advisor/recommendations' field and selecting Run Query.

     advisorresources
     | where type == "microsoft.advisor/recommendations"